Poland rings EU alarm after Russian WW2 slurs

 But Putin's ambassador told Poland to mind its "groundless and offensive statements about my country and my president".

-Putin's Polish "pig" claims came in response to a European Parliament resolution which said Hitler and Stalin started World War II by invading Poland in 1939.
+The Polish "pig" claims came in response to a European Parliament resolution which said Hitler and Stalin started World War II by invading Poland in 1939.

 They also came after EU leaders rolled-over sanctions on Russia and the US imposed new ones on a Russia-Germany pipeline, the Polish prime minister noted.

 "I consider president Putin's words as an attempt to cover up these problems.
-The Russian leader is well aware that his accusations have nothing to do with reality - and that in Poland there are no monuments of Hitler or Stalin," Morawiecki said on Sunday.
+The Russian leader is well aware that his accusations have nothing to do with reality," Morawiecki said on Sunday.

-It was Hitler and Stalin who colluded "on liquidating (that is murdering) people, Polish citizens" and on supplying the Nazi military with natural resources so that "thanks to Stalin, Hitler could conquer new countries with impunity, lock Jews from all over the continent in ghettos, and prepare the Holocaust ", Poland's Morawiecki said.
+It was Hitler and Stalin who colluded "on liquidating (that is murdering) people, Polish citizens" and on feeding the Nazi military with natural resources so that "thanks to Stalin, Hitler could conquer new countries with impunity, lock Jews from all over the continent in ghettos, and prepare the Holocaust ", Poland's Morawiecki said.

 "The greatest victims of communism were Russian citizens.
 Historians estimate that between 20m and 30m people were killed in the USSR alone," the Polish leader added.

-World War II revisionism was nothing new in Putin's anti-Western propaganda campaign, Polish academics noted.
+Provocative revisionism was nothing new in Russia's anti-Western propaganda campaign, Polish academics noted.

+Earlier this month, Putin also blamed Western powers and Poland for World War II on the grounds of their pre-war treaties.

-The attempt to blacken Poland's name was aimed at dividing Europe, Mariusz Wołos, from the Pedagogical University of Krakow, told Polish news website Onet.pl.
+And the latest attempt to blacken Poland's name was aimed at dividing Europe, Mariusz Wołos, from the Pedagogical University of Krakow, told Polish news website Onet.pl.

-"Putin is deliberately trying to break up the European Union ... trying to quarrel Poland with the US and the international jewish community," Wołos said.
+"Putin is deliberately trying to break up the European Union ... trying to quarrel Poland with the US and the international Jewish community," Wołos said.

 The Kremlin "myths" and "ideology" of neo-Soviet opposition to Europe were also "used to legitimise the current system of rule in Russia and its foreign policy," Henryk Głębocki from the Jagiellonian University in Krakow added.